MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-270-System-Safety-Program/subpart-B-System-Safety-Program-Requirements/section-270.103.md

 (6) The passenger rail operation shall not include in its SSP plan the analysis conducted pursuant to paragraph (r)(3) of this section.
 A passenger rail operation shall make the results of any analysis conducted pursuant to paragraph (r)(3) of this section available upon request to representatives of FRA and States participating under part 212 of this chapter.

-(s) *Safety Assurance* - (1) *Change management.* Each passenger rail operation shall establish and set forth a statement in its SSP plan describing the processes and procedures used to manage significant operational changes, system extensions, system modifications, or other significant changes that will have a direct impact on railroad safety.
+(s) *Safety Assurance*—(1) *Change management.* Each passenger rail operation shall establish and set forth a statement in its SSP plan describing the processes and procedures used to manage significant operational changes, system extensions, system modifications, or other significant changes that will have a direct impact on railroad safety.

 (2) *Configuration management.* Each passenger rail operation shall establish a configuration management program and describe the program in its SSP plan.
 The configuration management program shall: